Skip to main content

 • Objective truth, not desired outcome, must guide every brainstorming session

-What did 35 days of daily vibe-coding actually produce?
+What output did 35 days of daily vibe-coding generate?

-After 35 days of live vibe-coding, I had built a habit — and almost nothing else.
+After 35 days of showing up Monday through Friday — going live for roughly 3 hours, then coding solo, then shooting a single video — I had built a habit and almost nothing else.
 No reusable content sat inside iCharles.com.
 No funnel existed to move a viewer toward a paid membership.
-I had been showing up Monday through Friday, going live for roughly 3 hours, then coding solo, then shooting a single video.
 That schedule felt productive.
 It was not.
 The real output was a growing gap between effort and membership value.

 At [0:00] I said: "every single brainstorming session is important for other people to think of ideas or features" — which is exactly why I filmed this one instead of keeping it private.

-Why does objective problem identification matter more than the solution?
+Why does objective problem identification matter more than jumping to solutions?

 Most founders jump to solutions before they have a clean problem statement.
 I kept catching myself doing it during this session.
 The discipline I kept returning to is the gap between how things are and how you want them to be.
 One is reality.
 The other is preference.
 Brainstorming only works when you stay anchored to reality.